You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Global annual mean distribution of PM2.5 in the atmospheric column above a give place as retrieved from satellite data.
 Note that polar regions are left out due to the dark days and white night as well as satellite viewing conditions.
 NASA, Credit: Dalhousie University, Aaron van Donkelaar / Public domain

-When I opened the package, I was impressed by the construction of the face guard.
-It is a scarf and anti-pollution filter made of nanofiber in one.
+An anti-pollution scarf is a scarf and anti-pollution filter made of nanofiber in one.
 The nanofiber membrane filters particles and gaseous pollutants.
-According to the brand, the anti-pollution scarf filters 99.5% of PM0.1 (particular matter of 0.1 μm in diameter or less) – airborne particulates such as pollen, smog, and other allergens.
+According to the brand, the anti-pollution scarf filters 99.5% of PM0.1 (particular matter of 0.1 μm in diameter or less) airborne particulates such as pollen, smog, and other allergens.

 details of the CYCL anti-pollution scarf